cyclist-grid/cyclist-grid/README.md

 ### Semantic Classes

-Raster does not expose any classes of its own, allowing HTML authors to choose semantic classes without interfering.
+Cyclist Grid does not expose any classes of its own, allowing HTML authors to choose semantic classes without interfering.

 ### Grid Functions